Voice refers to

 - a linguistic construct–i.e., active vs. passive voice.

 The term voice may be used to define a writer’s stance toward his subject or readers.
 For example, a writer could say, “I’m using a satirical (or humorous, condescending, patronizing) voice in this editorial.”

 Alternatively, some writers and English instructors talk about a writer’s voice as a representation of the trueness of a document.
 An accomplished writer is said to have found his or her voice while a beginning writer is said to be searching for his or her voice.
 When used in this way, voice refers to the “trueness” or “honesty” or “authority” or “power” of a writer’s message.
 Back in the 1960s, some writing instructors suggested inexperienced writers needed to find their true voice–that each of us has a specific voice that we need to find, that voice is a powerful, mystical force that helps us convey truth or the inner quality of a topic.

 As discussed in Rhetoric, Diction as well as Style, we, as humans, are deeply rhetorical.
-When we enter new communication situations, we adjust our message in response to what we believe our audience expects from us.
+When we enter new communication situations, we read the room—i.e., we take a measure of the register for the diction and syntax we should use.
+Subsequently, we adjust our messages in response to what we believe our audience expects from us.
 For instance, if we were sharing our views on the merits of purchasing a particular new car, we would outline those merits differently when discussing the purchase with the car salesman, our significant others, and our parents.
 Adjusting how we speak in response to audience and purpose is so natural that we don’t much think about it.

 A writer’s voice is responsive to the writer’s rhetorical situation.
 Writers understand they ignore their audience at a great cost: readers will click away, go elsewhere, the moment a text doesn’t seem relevant to them.
 Realizing this, one way writers endeavor to keep readers on the page is to develop a unique, surprising voice.